usaid-cs/yesterday-i-learned/random.md

 1. Almost all cities with [the lowest temperature differences](http://www.city-data.com/top2/c458.html) in the US are in California or Florida, with California not being a hurricane danger zone.
 1. The UK charges [5 levels of VAT](https://en.wikipedia.org/wiki/Value-added_tax_in_the_United_Kingdom), from 20% (your usual amount) to [two kinds of 0%](http://www.taxpolicycenter.org/briefing-book/what-difference-between-zero-rating-and-exempting-good-vat), "zero-rated" and "exempt", having no difference for the consumer.
 1. Since who-knows-when, Google started listing results as ["Page 3 of about 3,520 results"](https://www.google.ca/search?q=%22seats+are+rubbish%22), like some sort of joke about Americans mixing ounces with yards.
-1. Onset of effects of THC starts [5 to 90 minutes after consumption](http://drug.addictionblog.org/how-long-does-marijuana-last/), and ends anywhere from 300 to 1440 minutes after consumption.
 1. The [Fertile Crescent / Cradle of Civilization](https://en.wikipedia.org/wiki/Fertile_Crescent) aka Egypt/Israel/Syria etc. stopped being fertile because they started irrigating with salt water.
 1. Westerners [chose](https://en.wikipedia.org/wiki/Human_flesh_search_engine) to translate the Chinese term "mechnical turk for searching" to "human flesh search engine", because it sounds cooler.
 1. Laminated glass is glass on both sides with plastic inside, rather than plastic on either or both sides with glass in between.
 So maybe it should be called [glass reenforced plastic](https://en.wikipedia.org/wiki/Fiberglass) instead?
 Make sure you let me know in the comment section down below!
 Drop a like and don't forget to subscribe!